Not every horse can be a Therapy Horse, so what makes a good therapy horse?

-Reacts well to sudden/unusual movements by the rider due to lack of strength/balance or disability
+Therapy horses also need to be able to react well to sudden or unusual movements by the rider due to lack of strength/balance or disability.

 Equally important to a therapeutic riding program is the quality of the horse’s movement.
 Therapy horses must be able to move freely and in a balanced, rhythmic manner in all three gaits — walk, trot and canter/lope.
 An even, smooth movement builds strength much more efficiently than movement that is uneven or unbalanced.
 Poor movement quality may also indicate an injury or weakness that might be made worse by the work expected in a therapeutic riding program.
 Our horses are exercised regularly to keep them moving freely and responsive to traditional aids — weight, legs, hands/reins and voice.
 As the pictures here illustrate, we expect them to move well, and they do!